gohugoio/hugo/content/hosting-and-deployment/_index.md

 toc: false
 ---

 Because Hugo renders *static* websites, you can host your new Hugo website virtually anywhere.
-The following represent only a few of the more popular hosting solutions used by the Hugo community.
+The following represent only a few of the more popular hosting and automated deployment solutions used by the Hugo community.